Little-Known Tax Deductions on Crossover Vehicles

 Once the two-step is complete, the tax write-off for the SUV crossover vehicle is either

-a big tax deduction with Section 179 expensing of up to $25,000 plus 100 percent bonus depreciation if the SUV has a Gross Vehicle Weight Rating (GVWR) greater than 6,000 pounds (think big truck, big deduction), or
+a big tax deduction with Section 179 expensing of up to $25,000 plus depreciation or a simple 100-percent bonus depreciation deduction if the SUV has a Gross Vehicle Weight Rating (GVWR) greater than 6,000 pounds (think big truck, big deduction), or

-a far lesser tax deduction because tax law imposes luxury truck limits like the auto luxury limits if the GVWR is equal to or less than 6,000 pounds.
+a far lesser tax deduction because tax law makes your crossover SUV a car subject to the auto luxury limits because it has a GVWR is equal to or less than 6,000 pounds.

 What Is GVWR?

 The GVWR is the loaded weight of the vehicle.
 Curb weight generally refers to the vehicle with no load.
-The GVWR includes:
+The GVWR includes:1

 the weight of the crossover vehicle,